gizmo-platform/gizmo-platform.github.io/src/fms/console/connect-gizmo.md

 Gizmos to the FMS.
 For this reason, it is recommended that you perform binding from the FMS workstation.

-Launch the tool by running `gizmo fms config-server` which will initialize and then wait for a Gizmo to request configuration.
+Launch the tool by running `sudo -u _gizmo -g dialout gizmo fms config-server` which will initialize and then wait for a Gizmo to request configuration.
 Connect a USB cable from the FMS workstation to the System Processor on the Gizmo to be bound, then press and hold the BOOTSEL button for 2 seconds.

 You will see output similar to the following: